Blune/TalkingFish/README.md

 Documentation of the project:
 ----
-The idea was to have the billy bass fish integrated in the CO2 monitoring system so that it can trigger an accoustic alarm everytime the air quality gets into a critical state.
-Since the fish contained other elements like a button, a photodiode and a pieze element it was an additional goal to reuse as much of the electronics as possible:
+The idea was to have the billy bass fish integrated in the CO2 monitoring system so that it can trigger an accoustic alarm everytime the air quality gets in a critical state.
+Since the fish contained other elements like a button, a photodiode and a piezo element it was an additional goal to reuse as much of the existing electronics as possible:
 ![Fish](images/fish.png)

 Used Parts: